HNDRXX: Future Drops Second Hip Hop Album In Two Weeks, Third One Coming?

-Rapper and Hip Hop artist Future dropped an album for the second-consecutive Friday, and this one could be the No. 1 album too.
-“HNDRXX” is Future’s second album release in seven days and he could drop another album next week.
+Rapper Future dropped an album for the second-consecutive Friday, and this one could be the No. 1 album too.
+HNDRXX is Future’s second album release in seven days and he could drop another album next week.

 This latest album features Rihanna and The Weeknd, despite last week’s release having zero appearances.
-Both albums are 17 tracks long, but “HNDRXX” has been called more radio friendly than the self-titled album.
+Both albums are 17-tracks long, but HNDRXX has been called more radio friendly than the self-titled album.

-Last week, the Atlanta musician released a self-titled album titled “Future” which is the top album in the country.
+Last week, the Atlanta musician released a self-titled album titled Future which is the top album in the country.
 Never has an artist topped the Billboard charts with two different albums in two consecutive weeks, according to XXL.

-However, Future could do it with “HNDRXX.”
+However, Future could do it with HNDRXX.
 His last four albums have topped the charts, so it is reasonable to believe this one could top the charts too.
-This is one of the reasons why he and his album wanted to release the albums back-to-back.
+This is one of the reasons why he wanted to release the albums back-to-back.

 Not to mention, it is already rumored that Future could drop another album next week.
 XXL reached out to Future’s team about the possible third release, but that has not been confirmed.